-7.12 Sustainable Drainage Systems
+7.11 Sustainable Urban Drainage Systems

 Rainfall on a greenfield site is either absorbed into the ground or runs off slowly to the nearest watercourse.
 With development, much of the area becomes impermeable with runoff being piped to the nearest watercourse or storm drain.
 Thus both the volume and rate of runoff can dramatically increase, which may lead to flooding or increased overflows from combined sewers, neither of which is acceptable.
 It is the policy of the Planning Authorities to prevent flooding caused by poorly drained runoff.
-In order to do this, Sustainable Drainage Systems (SuDS) will be incorporated into developments in order to reduce and ultimately prevent flooding.
-The DoEHLG Planning Guidelines on Flood Risk Management (2009) encourage greater use of Sustainable Drainage Systems (SuDS) generally including the use of permeable paving techniques and porous surfacing.
+In order to do this, Sustainable Urban Drainage Systems (SUDS) will be incorporated into developments in order to reduce and ultimately prevent flooding.
+The Draft (2008) DoEHLG Planning Guidelines on Flood Risk Management encourage greater use of Sustainable Drainage Systems (SuDS) generally including the use of permeable paving techniques and porous surfacing.

-In terms of sustainable drainage systems, it is the policy of Navan Town Council and Meath County Council:

-INF POL 62 To ensure that all new developments have satisfactory drainage systems in the interest of public health and to avoid the pollution of ground and surface waters.
-INF POL 63 To require all new large scale developments to provide 'Sustainable Urban Drainage Systems' (SuDS) as part of their development proposals.
-INF POL 64 To ensure that all developments have regard to the surface water management policies in the Greater Dublin Strategic Drainage Study (GDSDS).
-Compliance with the recommendations contained in Technical Guidance Document, Volume 2, Chapter 4 of the Greater Dublin Strategic
+INF POL 51 To ensure that all new developments have satisfactory drainage systems in the interest of public health and to avoid the pollution of ground and surface waters.

-Drainage Study shall be required in all instances.
+INF POL 52 To require all new large scale developments to provide 'Sustainable Urban Drainage Systems' (SuDS) as part of their development proposals.

-7.13 Telecommunications
+7.12 Telecommunications

 Satellite dishes and telecommunications apparatus, if badly sited, can be visually obtrusive and affect the character and appearance of historic buildings and townscapes.
 Therefore, it is important in the interests of the townscape to ensure that further telecommunication and related development does not have a detrimental impact on the appearance or character of the town.
-The erection of domestic antennae and satellite dishes is restricted by the Planning and Development Regulations 2001-2013.
+The erection of domestic antennae and satellite dishes is restricted by the Planning and Development Regulations 2001-2008.